KaiChengLiu/ETO-HEOM/README.md

 ## Installation and Job Setup

-For instructions on installation, configuration, and how to set up and process jobs, please refer to the `INSTALL` file.
+For instructions on installation, configuration, and how to set up and process jobs, please refer to the `INSTALL` and `tutorial` file.

 ---